Data Structures

 Length of a List

 Let us create a list of genome lengths in kilobases, which we will call glengths.
-We also know that the species corresponding to these genome lengths are ecoli, human, and corn.
-We can create two lists, one for the genome lengths and one for the species:
+The species corresponding to these genome lengths are ecoli, human, and corn.
+We will create two lists, one for the genome lengths and one for the species:

 It is often useful to know how many elements are in a list.
 We can use the len() function to determine the number of elements in a list.
-The len() function takes a single argument, which is the list we want to determine the length of.
+The len() function needs a single argument, which in this case is the list we want to determine the length of.
 For example, to determine how many elements are in our glengths and species lists, we would use the following code:

 # Create a numeric list as an object called glengths